 The Battle of Zapote Bridge occurred on June 13, 1899.
 There were 5,000 Filipinos against 3,000 American soldiers.

-The Battle of Zapote bridge is the largest and best-organized body of men which had yet met American troops as described by the New York Times. (lahi)
+The Battle of Zapote bridge is the largest and best-organized body of men which had yet to meet American troops as described by the New York Times. (lahi)

 Capt.
 William H. Sage, 23rd US Infantry Regiment, won his Medal of Honor by volunteering to hold an advanced position.
 With 9 men he fought under heavy fire from the Filipinos.
 Taking up a rifle from a wounded man he personally killed 5 Filipinos and held them in check until his squad had reached the safety of the American line.
 (Sage, West Point Class of 1882, rose to Brigadier General and served with the American Expeditionary Forces in France in World War I.)